zhuolonghao/zhuolonghao.github.io/_posts/2022-06-01-shadow-banking-how-who.md

 </p>

-"The shadow banking system transforms risky, long-term loans into seemingly credit-risk free, short-term, money like instruments, ending in wholesale funding through stable net value shares issued by money market mutual funds"[1].
-The first and last node pinpoint two distinctive features: securitization and wholesale funding.
-Also noted that the distance between two nodes could be varying, depending on complexity of the credit intermediation.
+In this multistage process, risky, long-term loans are transformed into seemingly credit-risk free, short-term, money like instruments, ending in a $1 net value shares issued by money market mutual funds and held by households[1].
+Two distinctive features here are securitization and wholesale funding; the securitization makes illiquid debts more marketable, while the wholesale funding makes the business model viable in the normal periods.

-As a rule-of-thumb, "the intermediation of low-quality long-term loans (e.g., non-conforming mortgages) involved all seven or more steps, whereas the intermediation of high-quality short- to medium-term loans (e.g., credit card and auto loans) involved usually three steps and rarely more"[1].
+The longer process means more sophisticated credit structuring.
+For example, the intermediation of high-quality short- to medium-term loans (e.g., credit card and auto loans) involved usually three steps and rarely more"[1].

 ## Who are shadow banks?

-The shadow banking system is made of multiple niche players, each specializing in a narrow area of credit intermediation.
-They function like a team, with each member acquiring specific assets using specific funding techniques, as reflected on their balance sheets.
+They're niche players working closely as a team.
+Each specializes in a narrow area of credit intermediations; acquiring specific assets by using specific funding techniques.

 <a href="https://www.newyorkfed.org/medialibrary/media/research/economists/adrian/1306adri_A6.pdf">
   <img src="/images/posts_2022-06-01/NBFIs_Fed_who.png">